tubiana/protocolGromacs/README.md

 ## Last thing...
-Have fun with MD and send me a mail if or open an issue if you have any issues, or just if you used this script and want to thanks me, I will be please to know that it was useful for someone 🙂
+Have fun with MD and send me a mail if or open an issue if you have any problems, or just if you used this script and want to thanks me, I will be please to know that it was useful for someone 🙂